-- "member" means a person who has been appointed to serve as a member of a tribunal established pursuant to Article 22 (2) (b) and (c) of this Agreement.

-- "assistant" means a person who, under the terms of appointment of a member, assists the member, conducts research, or supports him or her in his or her duties

-- "candidate" means a person who is under consideration for appointment as member;

-- "mediator" means a person who conducts a mediation in accordance with Article 22 of this Agreement.
+- "member" means a person who has been appointed to serve as a member of a tribunal established pursuant to Article 24 (Settlement of Disputes between Investors of a Party and the other Party) of this Agreement. - "assistant" means a person who, under the terms of appointment of a member, assists the member, conducts research, or supports him or her in his or her duties - "candidate" means a person who is under consideration for appointment as member; - "mediator" means a person who conducts a mediation in accordance with Article 24 of this Agreement.